isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-lizards-eat/index.md

 - Zucchini
 - Bell peppers
-- A mixture of frozen vegetables from your favorite grocery store Did you know that there are lizards that love eating flowers?� Yes, they love roses, hibiscus, and some other flower petals that tickle their fancy.
+- A mixture of frozen vegetables from your favorite grocery store Did you know that there are lizards that love eating flowers?
+Yes, they love roses, hibiscus, and some other flower petals that tickle their fancy.
 Whatever your lizard eats, ensure that you practice good hygiene.
 Wash the fruits, vegetables, or any other plant before feeding it to them.
 You can use mild soap for this purpose then rinse thoroughly.
 This is to ensure that your pet does not consume any chemical used to treat the food while it was being grown on the farm.
 Do note that some dark leafy greens contain oxalates meaning that they can inhibit the absorption of calcium into the lizards body.
 This could lead to them having the metabolic bone disease.
 You should, therefore, serve these greens in moderation.
 Feed them greens once daily.
 Ensure that you cut up the greens in manageable slices.
 The bowl should be shallow enough for them to see the food.
 Any uneaten food must be removed daily.
-Lettuce has no nutritional value but it helps with hydration.�Feed your lizard some seeds or pellets once a week.
+Lettuce has no nutritional value but it helps with hydration.Feed your lizard some seeds or pellets once a week.
 For baby lizards or lizards in captivity, you will need to add supplements to their food.
 You can dust their prey with some calcium dust or any other approved lizard multivitamin.
 ## **Are Ants A Favorite**
 There are many types of lizards that eat ants.
 In fact, desert lizards love them.